 - Binge on TV shows and movies that make you feel good

 - Do nothing

-The bottom line: Life isn’t over after divorce.
+The bottom line: There is life after divorce

 The best way to move on after a breakup?

 Time.
 Patience with yourself.
 Self-reflection.
 Focus on thriving as a single woman while also being open to fun, dating, partnership, and being a good co-parent.